ip-mptcp - Man Page

 backup

 If this is a subflow endpoint, the subflows created using this endpoint will have the backup flag set during the connection process.
-This flag instructs the peer to only send data on a given subflow when all non-backup subflows are unavailable.
-This does not affect outgoing data, where subflow priority is determined by the backup/non-backup flag received from the peer
+This flag instructs the remote peer to only send data on a given subflow when all non-backup subflows are unavailable.
+When using the default packet scheduler with a 'backup' endpoint, outgoing data from the local peer is also affected: packets will only be sent from this endpoint when all non-backup subflows are unavailable.

 fullmesh